 Instead of only saying here’s how much rainfall at specific locations, kriging also tells you the probability of how much rainfall at a specific location.

 You use your input data to build a mathematical function with a semivariogram, create a prediction surface, and then validate your model with cross-validation.

 Not only does geostatistics provides an optimal prediction surface, but it also delivers a measure of confidence of how likely that prediction will be true.

 Meanwhile, kriging can generate prediction surfaces and surfaces that describe how well your model predicts:

-PREDICTION: This surface straight predicts the values of your variable you are kriging.
+PREDICTION: This surface straight predicts the values of the variable you are kriging.

 ERROR OF PREDICTION: It depicts the standard error.
 You get a higher “standard of error” when there isn’t as much input data.

 PROBABILITY: The probability surface highlights when it exceeds a threshold.

 QUANTILE: This surface represents the best or worst-case scenarios as a 99th percentile.